N-Wouda/Slides/slides/rhp_tech/rhp_tech.md

 This is conceptually the easiest type of mapping, because no old values are kept at all.
 Instead, we introduce our own terms for everything and match each project-specific terminology to our terms.

+We map to our new RHP types, so these mappings are very simple.
+All meta-data is with the new type lists, and not present in the project-specific mappings.

 This is **much preferred** over keeping the original records, but cannot always be done.